rjchow/rjchow.github.io/content/posts/m-in-llm-stands-for-model.md

 The difference is critical: scientists and engineers handle the unknown by interrogating it.
 Models interpolate, extrapolate or simulate.

+This is why low-effort AI written articles just read like slop.
+They have a very low signal to noise ratio, and do not contain any original insight.
 # **They’re Tools, Not Replacements**

 This doesn’t mean LLMs are useless.
 Far from it.
 They can accelerate tedious tasks, help explore ideas, and even spot bugs.